Blake Shelton, judge on ‘The Voice,’ leaving after 23 seasons

 “This show has changed my life in every way for the better and it will always feel like home to me,” the country music star said in a statement Tuesday night.
 He said he had been “wrestling with this for a while.”

-The next season will be the NBC show’s 23rd and Shelton’s last.
+The next season will be the NBC show’s 23rd.
 When it premiered in 2011, Shelton was joined in the big red chairs by Adam Levine, Christina Aguilera and CeeLo Green.
 Celebrity judges like Pharrell, Shakira and Miley Cyrus rotated in and out for subsequent seasons, but Shelton had been the constant (Levine had the second-longest tenure, with 16 seasons).

 “I have to give a huge shoutout to the singers — the ‘Voices,’ who come on this stage season after season and amaze us with their talent,” Shelton said, adding “a special thanks to those who chose me to be their coach.”